United Nations Environment Programme: Executive director

 In December 1972, the UN General Assembly unanimously elected Maurice Strong to be the first head of UN Environment.
 He was also secretary-general of both the 1972 United Nations Conference on the Human Environment and the Earth Summit (1992).

 The position was then held for 17 years (1975–1992) by Mostafa Kamal Tolba, who was instrumental in bringing environmental considerations to the forefront of global thinking and action.
-Under his leadership, UN Environment's most widely acclaimed success—the historic 1987 agreement to protect the ozone layer—the Montreal Protocol was negotiated.
+Under his leadership, UNEP's most widely acclaimed success—the historic 1987 agreement to protect the ozone layer—the Montreal Protocol was negotiated.
 He was succeeded by Elizabeth Dowdeswell (1992–1998), Klaus Töpfer (1998–2006), Achim Steiner (2006–2016), and Erik Solheim (2016–2018).

-UNEP's acting executive director, Joyce Msuya, took office in November 2018 following the resignation of Erik Solheim.
+UNEP's current executive director is Inger Andersen, who was appointed by the UN secretary-general António Guterres in February 2019.
+Joyce Msuya, was the former acting director who took office in November 2018 following the resignation of Erik Solheim.
 Prior to that appointment, she was UNEP's deputy executive director.
-Inger Andersen was appointed executive director of UNEP by UN secretary-general António Guterres in February 2019.